 We should be doing everything in our power to support the people of Ukraine and prevent Putin from getting away with his aggression.
 The United States needs a clear and concise foreign policy in Ukraine that results in our friends loving us and our enemies fearing us.

 Stop Being Afraid of Russia

-There are a few key points that should guide U.S. policymakers' decisions on Ukraine.
+There are a few key points that should guide U.S. policymakers’ decisions on Ukraine.
+Just like we need to change our strategy for dealing with China, we need to change our strategy on how we are deal with Russia.
 First, policymakers need to stop being afraid of Russia.
-An example of this fear that I'm talking about is failing to send fighter planes to Ukraine because we are afraid of Russia escalating the conflict.
+An example of this fear that I’m talking about is failing to send fighter planes to Ukraine because we are afraid of Russia escalating the conflict.
 Russia indeed can unleash even more death and destruction on the innocent people of Ukraine, but appeasing the Russians by limiting our support is not going to prevent that increased death and destruction from happening eventually.